 A disadvantage of adding wireless charging in this way is that it prevents you being able to use the Lightning port for other things.
 If you have an iPhone 7 or 7 Plus, this will be a problem if you want to listen to music via a pair of Lightning headphones.

-Typically speaking, wireless charging is slower than wired charging: many Qi wireless chargers are capped at just 5W to 7.5W.
+Note that, typically speaking, wireless is slower than wired charging: many Qi chargers are capped at just 5W to 7.5W.
 The latter is the current maximum speed supported by the iPhone 8 and X since the iOS 11.2 update.
 Fast wireless chargers that double this output are available, but are useful only if the phone (or device you're using to add wireless charging to the phone) also supports this higher speed.

 Best wireless chargers for older iPhones